-- Everyone we have read accepts that we have some sort of ability to reason. - The rationalists and empiricists disagreed about the matter for reason. - The rationalists thought that the content of our judgments is provided by innate ideas and sense experience. - The empiricists thought that the content is only sensory, and looked to reduce reasoning to some kinds of psychological associations among images. - They also disagree about the nature of reason itself. - Rationalists: innate principles and capacities - Empiricists: psychological associations among images - Kant rejects both rationalism (dogmatic, going beyond its true abilities) and empiricism (skeptical). - If we take logic, as Kant does, to be the rules of reasoning in thought, then Kant's project is logical. - Reason can determine an object (structure it). - Reason can make it actual (pure thought). - Some cognition is pure, reason acting on itself.
+- Everyone we have read accepts that we have some sort of ability to reason. - The rationalists and empiricists disagreed about the matter for reason. - The rationalists thought that the content of our judgments is provided by innate ideas and (maybe) sense experience. - The empiricists thought that the content is only sensory, and looked to reduce reasoning to some kinds of psychological associations among images. - They also disagree about the nature of reason itself. - Rationalists: innate principles and capacities - Empiricists: psychological associations among images - Kant rejects both rationalism (dogmatic, going beyond its true abilities) and empiricism (skeptical). - A proper analysis of the faculty of reason will synthesize, unite, and answer all legitimate philosophy questions. - Kant's project is logical. - Taking logic as the laws of thought - Reason can determine an object (structure it). - Reason can make it actual (pure thought). - Some cognition is pure, reason acting on itself.